- EMERGING INITIATIVES

 This Program Is Currently OPEN

 Only Massachusetts-based applicants that fit the MassCEC definition of “clean energy” (defined in the MassCEC enabling legislation here) are eligible.
-Typically, we require at least three of a company’s headquarters, manufacturing, sales and research and development be based in Massachusetts.
+Typically, we require at least three of the following four offices be based in Massachusetts:

 Step 1: Contact the MassCEC Investments Team to set up an initial meeting.
 Please provide a pitch deck with your initial outreach.